Kenneth Granviel: South Side

-On February 8, 1975, feeling the urge to kill again, Granviel lured a friend of his, 24-year-old Betty Williams, into his apartment on the pretense of giving her a package of cigarettes.
+On February 8, 1975, feeling the urge to kill again, Granviel lured a friend of his, 24-year-old Betty Williams, into his apartment on the pretence of giving her a package of cigarettes.
 While she was browsing through the drawers in his bedroom, Granviel crept up behind her and turned her upside down, temporarily dizzying her.
 He then took off her clothes and began raping her, but he was interrupted by his friend, 21-year-old Vera Hill, who had come to ask him about some income tax.
 Before she could enter the apartment, Granviel managed to get to the kitchen and grab a knife, then lunged at her, stabbing the woman in the chest.
 He then continued to stab her in the chest, stomach and back until she fell to the ground, before going back to the bedroom, where he continued his assault on Williams, whom he also beat and stabbed.

 While she was still breathing, Granviel left the apartment and drove around town, before deciding to stop at a friend's house, where he asked to be let in to use the phone.
 Once he was let inside, he raped his friend's mother and kept the other family members under watch, before finally kidnapping one of the daughters and fleeing back to his apartment.
 There, he raped her, but suddenly ceased when he heard a commotion coming from the bedroom.
-When he checked in, he found that Williams was still alive and attempting to stop the bleeding cause from her wounds, only for Granviel to tell her to stop it, which she did, succumbing to her injuries.
+When he checked in, he found that Williams was still alive and attempting to stop the bleeding of her wounds, only for Granviel to tell her to stop it, which she did, succumbing to her injuries.